 We empower Indigenous youth to reach their full potential

-Level's innovative justice education program, "Dare to Dream," is rooted in building trust, acknowledging colonial legacies, honouring Indigenous practices and customs, and maintaining a two-way transfer of knowledge between the Indigenous youth and volunteer legal professionals.
+Level's Indigenous Youth Outreach Program ("IYOP") is innovative justice education and mentorship program that is rooted in building trust, acknowledging colonial legacies, honouring Indigenous practices and customs, and maintaining a two-way transfer of knowledge between the Indigenous youth and volunteer legal professionals.
 Through storytelling, mentorship and interactive learning experiences like mock trials, sentencing circles, and justice focused field trips, the program is breaking down barriers between Indigenous communities and the justice sector.

-Due to its unique and specialized approach, Dare to Dream empowers Indigenous youth to succeed in an entirely new way, instilling cultural pride and confidence, and combatting their overrepresentation in the criminal justice system by making it more accessible.
-The program also enhances the Indigenous cultural competency of all volunteer participants, and promotes respect for diversity in the general community.
+Due to its unique and specialized approach, IYOP empowers Indigenous youth to succeed in an entirely new way, instilling cultural pride and confidence, and combatting their overrepresentation in the criminal justice system by making it more accessible.
+The program also advances reconciliation by enhancing the Indigenous cultural competency of all volunteer participants, and promoting respect for diversity in the general community.

 "The students made me very proud.
 I will remember them for a long time.
 Indeed, they made me feel like I was home on my reserve and amongst my people.
 Dare to Dream is a terrific program, which I have no doubt will create new dreams in the students and I have every confidence that some of them will take it to heart.
 They are special young people and deserve the chance to go anywhere they want to in life.
 I believe they will.
 A big Chi Miigwetch to them and all the generous volunteers."